pulsgarney/garden/README.md

 ## Requiremtns
   * Python 3.10+
-  * No OS specific features required, should be working on all systems that supports Python.
+  * No OS specific features required, should be working on all systems that support Python.

 ## Install